w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

-Explain different ways in which people with disabilities visualize tabular information, for example split into several simpler tables or putting the information in lists.
+Explain different ways in which people with disabilities access tabular information.
+For example, splitting a complex table into several simpler tables, and splitting the information in the table into individual lists.

 #### Learning Outcomes for Topic